gianfrancodemarco/plate-recognition/README.md

 For this project, a Grafana instance is used to build dashboards on top of the Prometheus data.

 Since Cloud Run does not support mounting external storages (the containers are ephemeral), a custom Grafana docker image has been built.
 This image uses the [Grafana provisioning funcionality](https://grafana.com/docs/grafana/latest/administration/provisioning/) so that the service comes up with the necessary data sources and dashboard already configured.

+The Grafana image comes with a default account (admin:admin) and a configured dashboard (Services -> Monitoring).